FoundCompBio-Spr24/IntroToR_Week11/README.md

 is.character(myStr) # TRUE
 ```

-All of the standard mathematical operations are available for `numeric` variables and literal numbers
+All of the standard mathematical operations are available for numeric variables and values

 ```
 a + 3